 The next board to go up was also a 12 footer.
 We had to marry the tongue of board one to the groove of board two together.
-To get a tight seam we put a block of wood against the tongue of board 2 and tapped the block with a hammer until the seams were tight.
+To get a tight seam we put a block of wood against the tongue of board 2 and tapped the block with a hammer.
 Next, we secured board two to the ceiling the same way we secured board one, with a pneumatic nail gun and brads.

 We continued this process for the rest of the ceiling.
 In some areas, the 12 foot plank was not long enough so we ended up with seams, which were staggered and caulked so that they would blend in.

-Once we got to the other side of the room, we had to use the table saw to cut down the width of the planks so that they would fit.
+Once we got to the other side of the room, we had to use the table saw to cut down the width of the planks.
 We just followed the same process of attaching them to the ceiling.

 We do have a few spots near the walls that we didn’t plank.
-When we install the kitchen cabinets they’ll be touching the ceiling so we felt that it wasn’t necessary to have planks in all of these areas.
-In the end, the parts of the ceiling you will see will be planked.
+When we install the kitchen cabinets they’ll be touching the ceiling so we felt that it wasn’t necessary to have planks in all of those areas.

-The last thing we did was to paint the planks with BM White Dove in the pearl formula.
-We do have to add trim where we left the 3/8 inch gaps, but we have to wait until all of the upper cabinets are installed.
+The last thing we did was to paint the planks with BM White Dove, in the pearl formula.
+We will be adding trim where we left the 3/8 inch gaps, but we have to wait until all of the upper cabinets are installed.

 Our total cost for our new plank ceiling ended up at around $320 for the planks and the caulk.
 We already had all the other supplies, including the ceiling paint.